-ISHB on-line training!
-The course is served by the eXtension national online learning platform (and users will need to create a free account).
+ISHB eXtension Training!
+The course is served by the eXtension national online learning platform.

 ISHB Detection & Management Assessment

-Before reporting infestations, take this online assessment to see if your tree is suffering from ISHB damage.
+Before reporting infestations, take the ISHB Detection Assessment to see if your tree is suffering from ISHB damage.